MatthiasHarzer/firebase-storage-cache-server/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Note, that the access rights to the assets will be preserved.
-The `access-token` passed with the `url` will be validated by firebase, even when the file is cached on the server.
+The `token` passed with the `url` will be validated by firebase, even when the file is cached on the server.

 ### Installation
 - Copy the [`docker-compose.yml`](./docker-compose.yml) file into your local directory.